qgis/QGIS-Documentation/docs/user_manual/working_with_vector/expression_help/GeometryGroup.rst

 num_geometries
 ..............

-Returns the number of geometries in a geometry collection, or null if the input geometry is not a collection.
+Returns the number of geometries in a geometry collection, or NULL if the input geometry is not a collection.

 .. list-table::
    :widths: 15 85